 They do however recognize the importance of advertising to a free internet and are willing to enter into a fairer value exchange with advertisers and publishers.
 Basically, one in which they receive higher quality forms of advertising that are far more relevant to them.

 Online users download an ad blocker because they feel that they want to take control over their online experience.
-Purely because consumers were being force-fed poor quality and intrusive ads for too long, with ad blocking providing them with a means to view the content they want without the trade-off of annoying, irrelevant and intrusive advertising on their smartphones, laptops, and computers.
+Purely because consumers were being force-fed poor quality and intrusive ads for too long, with ad blocking providing them with a means to view the content they want without the trade-off of annoying, irrelevant and intrusive advertising on their smartphones (opens in new tab), laptops (opens in new tab), and computers (opens in new tab).

 Advertisers and publishers alike should take time to digest that key figure above.
 To reiterate it: four out of five UK online users acknowledge the importance of advertising to a free internet.